hellflame/argparse/README.md

 })
 ```

-> if `Formatter` is set, Choice check is right after `Formatter`
+If `Formatter` is set, Choice check is right after `Formatter`

->
-> when it's single value, the value must be one of the `Choices`
+When it's single value, the value must be one of the `Choices`

->
-> when it's value array, each value must be one of of `Choices`
+When it's value array, each value must be one of of `Choices`

 #### 9. SubCommands

-create new parser scope, within the sub command parser, arguments won't interrupt each other
+Create new parser scope, within the sub command parser, arguments won't interrupt each other

 ```go
 func main() {